Energy optimisation project leads to €2.5m savings potential in alumina industry – Ireland

 Findings of the energy audit

-The analysis uncovered a savings potential of over €2.5 million with an overall payback period of fewer than 3 years.
+The analysis uncovered a savings potential of over €2.5 million with an overall payback period of less than 3 years.

 Contact us to discuss your energy usage and see how we can help you to optimise your energy consumption.